nodejs/node/doc/api/async_hooks.md

 const cid = async_hooks.currentId();

 // Return the ID of the handle responsible for triggering the callback of the
-// current execution scope to fire. const tid = async_hooks.triggerId();
+// current execution scope to call. const tid = async_hooks.triggerId();

 // Create a new AsyncHook instance.
 All of these callbacks are optional. const asyncHook = async_hooks.createHook({ init, before, after, destroy });

-// Allow callbacks of this AsyncHook instance to fire.
+// Allow callbacks of this AsyncHook instance to call.
 This is not an implicit
 // action after running the constructor, and must be explicitly run to begin
 // executing callbacks.
 asyncHook.enable();